How Much Does It Cost to Insure a Toyota?

 Toyota's commitment to standard safety technology gives owners a significant competitive advantage when shopping for insurance.
 Toyota Safety Sense (TSS), included as standard equipment on virtually all new Toyota models since 2019, represents a comprehensive suite of active safety features that directly reduce accident risk.

-- Pre-Collision System with Pedestrian Detection: Uses radar and cameras to detect vehicles, pedestrians, and cyclists ahead, automatically braking if a collision is imminent
+• Pre-Collision System with Pedestrian & Cyclist Detection: Radar and camera technology scans for vehicles, pedestrians, and bicyclists, providing warnings and automatically braking if a collision is imminent

-- Dynamic Radar Cruise Control: Maintains safe following distances automatically, reducing rear-end collision risk
+• Full Speed Range Dynamic Radar Cruise Control: Maintains safe following distances automatically in stop-and-go traffic

-- Automatic High Beams: Toggles between high and low beams based on approaching traffic
+• Road Sign Assist & Automatic High Beams: Displays speed limits on your dashboard and toggles between high and low beams based on traffic

-These technologies work together to prevent the most common types of accidents: rear-end collisions, lane departure crashes, and pedestrian strikes.
+These technologies work together to prevent the most common accident types: rear-end collisions, lane departure crashes, and pedestrian strikes.
 Research from the IIHS shows that forward collision warning systems reduce rear-end crashes by 27%, and automatic emergency braking cuts them by approximately half.

 The Insurance Impact